Passover – Abib 14 is a Festival Day!

 We next read:

-Continue reading “Sabbath or Sunday Resurrection?
-Pt 2”
+Continue reading “Sabbath or Sunday Resurrection? – Pt 2”

-Sabbath or Sunday Resurrection?
-Pt 1
+Sabbath or Sunday Resurrection? – Pt 1

-For them, it seems that the idea of the messiah being resurrected on the first day of the week (Sunday), which would also coincide with the Christian holiday of Easter, is just too repugnant to consider.
+Many present-day followers of Yahweh believe that Yahushua the Messiah was resurrected on the seventh-day Sabbath.
+For them, the idea of the Messiah being resurrected on the first day of the week (Sunday), which coincides with the Christian holiday of Easter, is too offensive to entertain.

 Jonah